Biuni/Server-TakeMeOut/README.md

     ```
   - Now the server is online on your local network interface on port 3000 (e.g: `192.168.1.8:3000`) and it's visible by all devices connected on the LAN.

-  *INFO: The server needs a database.
-You can request it by contact one of the contributors.
+  *INFO: The server needs a mysql database.
+You can request a copy of it by contact one of the contributors.
 The connection variables are in `./config/global.js`*

 ## Authors
   - Gianluca Bonifazi